thomasharmon808/thomasharmon808.github.io/README.md

 ## TODO:

 - add links to github repos for projects (memory allocator, shell, and animator)
+- add tech list for each project, fix project card heights
+- rewrite descriptions
+- add H icon
 - add glassblowing
-- add H icon
-- rewrite descriptions
 - Fonts + font sizes
-- night shift mode
-- add tech list for each project
 - add company logos + technologies used for each job
 - on hover for moon make it solid or hollow